-Pls can request via the ALMA Helpdesk that QA0-pass raw data should be staged for download as soon as they are available (i.e. before the full QA2 products are ready).
+Pls can request through the ALMA Science Portal (Click on Data and then Request raw data) that their QA0-pass raw data should be staged for download as soon as they are available (i.e. before the full QA2 products are ready).
 The proprietary period for the entire Member Observing Unit Set (MOUS) will start after the raw data from the first Execution Block (EB) in the MOUS have been made available to the Pl.
 The release of raw data to the Pls will have no implications on the QA2 process.
-The access of QA0-pass raw data replaces the previous stale data and early release of Target of Opportunity

-(ToO) and time critical data policies, but with immediate start of the clock for the proprietary time of the respective MOUS the raw data belongs to.
+The access of QA0-pass raw data replaces the previous stale data and early release of ToO and time critical data policies, but with immediate start of the clock for the proprietary time of the respective MOUS the raw data belongs to.

-The data reduction pipeline
+The data reduction workflow

-When a block of data for a particular program has been observed, the ALMA data reduction pipeline is activated.
-This pipeline runs on dedicated machines in Chile and in the ARCs and it uses a heuristics system to automatically edit, calibrate, and image data.
-The pipeline heuristics have captured the knowledge of experienced radio interferometer users and incorporated it into the reduction scheme.
-The output of the data reduction pipeline is stored in the ALMA Science Archive and is subject to a final QA2 before the reduced data are made available to the user.
+When a MOUS for a particular program has been observed, the observing mode is checked to confirm that the data can be reduced by the ALMA pipeline, if so, the ALMA data reduction pipeline is activated.
+Note that, calibration is performed manually only for a few observing modes (e.g full polarization, solar data and very long baseline interferometry, Band-to-Band).
+The ALMA pipeline runs on dedicated machines in Chile and in the ARCs and it uses a heuristics system to automatically flag, calibrate, and image data.
+The pipeline heuristics have incorporated the acquired knowledge on ALMA data analysis for decision making into the reduction scheme.
+The output of the data reduction pipeline is stored in the ALMA Science Archive.
+Before the reduced data of European projects are made available to the user, a quality assurance of the second level (QA2) is performed by staff at the European ARC or at JAO, including the review of the diagnostic information stored by the pipeline (and subsequent triggering of reprocessing with additional flagging if necessary).